 Grab the two longer pieces of string you first cut and secure them to the vase again the way we did earlier with the paper clips.

 As for covering the tape, make sure you wrap one of the long ribbons over the pieces of tape so they are completely covered.

 See, told you we’d cover up that tape 😉

 This is optional but I also taped the two long pieces of ribbon under the vase just to make sure they stay in place.

 Drop the three longest bunches of flowers and leaves into your vase (the bunches that we didn’t cut)

-Grab all your sunflowers and hydrangeas (or whichever flowers your working with) that we did cut and drop them in.
+Grab all your sunflowers and hydrangeas (or whichever flowers you are working with) that we did cut and drop them in.
 Keep your leaves off to the side for now.

 Notice how I’m keeping all the sunflowers together on one side and the hydrangeas on the other side.
 Stick with me, it’s all going to start coming together now.

 (I should mention that when I first started working with my flowers I had a really hard time getting them to come together.
 I was trying too hard to balance everything out.
 So I did what anyone does when we can’t figure something out.
 I googled it.
 My search took me to this website by Martha Stewart where I found tons of great tips.
 Check it out if you are interested.
 Anyway, always nice to give credit where credit is due)